crguezl/learning-vue-geting-started-guide/index.md

 To see the result, you can

-1. open the deployment in the  GitHub pages <https://crguezl.github.io/learning-vue-geting-started-guide/> of the repo containing the notes.
+1. Open the deployment in the  GitHub pages <https://crguezl.github.io/learning-vue-geting-started-guide/> of the repo containing the notes or
 2. Run `npm start`to compile the sources and open the resulting `index.html` file

 !include introduction.md